 And while city living suits Lucie, she says many of her colleagues with families opt for quieter suburbs in downtown Barcelona, where they can afford to rent a larger house as opposed to a centrally located apartment.
 El Poblenou’s emphasis on outdoor living and the Mar Bella Beach area make it a popular option, while Sant Cugat is only a 40-minute train journey away.
 Surrounded by woodland, and with two international schools, it’s a favourite among expats seeking a tranquil Spanish town not too far from the buzzing Catalonian capital.

-Arranged on a USA-style grid system, with the Pyrenees to the north and the Mediterranean to the south, Barcelona is pretty straightforward to navigate, and a recently launched mobility plan aims to make the streets less congested and more pedestrian and cycle friendly by reducing the amount of traffic by 21%3.
+Arranged on a USA-style grid system, with the Pyrenees to the north and the Mediterranean to the south, Barcelona is pretty straightforward to navigate.
+Barcelona has also launched a mobility plan which aims to make the streets less congested and more pedestrian and cycle friendly.3

 The city centre is dotted with parks and green spaces – including the play areas at Parc de l’Estació del Nord, which are perfect for families with young children, and the boating lake at Parc de la Ciutadella.
 And Barcelona’s location, sandwiched between mountains and coastline, makes it really easy for residents who want to escape to the country.
 Many locals and expats follow hiking trails and ferratas (meaning ‘iron roads’ – steel cables used for rock climbing) in Montserrat, which can be reached in under an hour from the city centre.